TaahaNadeem/cybersecurity-portfolio/README.md

 I’m currently studying **BTEC Level 3 Applied Science** at **The Sixth Form Bolton (2024–2026)** and building a strong interest in both cybersecurity and data analysis.

-Over the past few months, I’ve been creating Python projects, completing online labs, and learning how real systems work.
+Over the past few months, I’ve been creating Python projects, completing online labs, and learning real system work.
 I’m preparing to apply for Cyber Security and Data Analyst Degree Apprenticeships starting in 2026, where I can grow my technical skills through real work experience.

 I enjoy building tools, understanding how systems behave, and using data or security concepts to solve problems.